gitmylo/FlowNodes/readme.md

 # ComfyUI FlowNodes
 A [ComfyUI](https://github.com/comfyanonymous/comfyui) node pack containing nodes for basic programming logic.

+## NOTICE:
+FlowNodes is very WIP and early in development.
+If you encounter a problem, please create an issue.

 # Table of contents
 <!-- TOC -->
 * [ComfyUI FlowNodes](#comfyui-flownodes)